 430.395 Funding of regional centers for treatment of drug and alcohol dependent adolescents; rules; criteria for areas served by centers.
-(1) Subject to the availability of funds, the Department of Human Services may fund regional centers for the treatment of adolescents with drug and alcohol dependencies.
+(1) Subject to the availability of funds, the Oregon Health Authority may fund regional centers for the treatment of adolescents with drug and alcohol dependencies.

-- (2) The Department of Human Services shall define by rule a minimum number of inpatient beds and outpatient slots necessary for effective treatment and economic operation of any regional center funded by state funds. - (3) The areas to be served by any treatment facility shall be determined by the following: - $\begin{array}{ccccc} (a) & Areas & that & demonstrate & the & most \\ need: & & \end{array}$ - (b) Areas with no treatment program or an inadequate program; and - (c) Areas where there is strong, organized community support for youth treatment programs.

-- (4) The area need is determined by: - (a) Current area youth admissions to treatment programs; - (b) Per capita consumption of alcohol in the area; - (c) Percentage of area population between 10 and 18 years of age; - (d) Whether the area has effective, specialized outpatient and early intervention services in place; - (e) Whether the area suffers high unemployment and economic depression; and - (f) Other evidence of need. - (5) As used in this section, "regional center" means a community residential treatment facility including intensive residential and outpatient care for adolescents with drug and alcohol dependencies.
-[1989 c.997 §1]
+- (2) The authority shall define by rule a minimum number of inpatient beds and outpatient slots necessary for effective treatment and economic operation of any regional center funded by state funds. - (3) The areas to be served by any treatment facility shall be determined by the following: - (a) Areas that demonstrate the most need: - (b) Areas with no treatment program or an inadequate program; and - (c) Areas where there is strong, organized community support for youth treatment programs. - (4) The area need is determined by: - (a) Current area youth admissions to treatment programs; - (b) Per capita consumption of alcohol in the area; - (c) Percentage of area population between 10 and 18 years of age; - (d) Whether the area has effective, specialized outpatient and early intervention services in place; - (e) Whether the area suffers high unemployment and economic depression; and - (f) Other evidence of need. - (5) As used in this section, "regional center" means a community residential treatment facility including intensive residential and outpatient care for adolescents with drug and alcohol dependencies.
+[1989 c.997 §1; 2009 c.595 §493]